jtorres-dev/RL-Trio-Shortcut/README.md

 ## NOTE: ##
-* Sometimes, Bakke's Mod will need an update and will cause Rocket League to get closed.
+* Sometimes, BakkesMod will need an update and will cause Rocket League to get closed.
 You should be able to reopen the Rocket League shortcut again without a problem.

 * If you would like to revert any changes done by this script, you can remove the Rocket League icon.
 Navigate to